-The Council has a contract with SERCO for the provision of waste collection.
-The new fleet of vehicles used to provide the service are shown as Property, Plant and Equipment in the Balance Sheet, with a vehicle life of 10 years 4 months which ends 30 July 2028.
+• The lease for the waste vehicles which form part of the contract with SERCO for the provision of waste collection.
+The new fleet of vehicles used to provide the service are shown as Right of Use Assets in the Balance Sheet, with a vehicle life of 10 years 4 months which ends 30 July 2028.